csbg/BioinformaticsPracticals1/Script_UNIX.md

 clear
 ```

 Can we use "head" on the unzipped output?
-Yes - this is done by "pipeing"
+Yes - this is done using a "pipe"

-### Piping
+### Pipes

-Pipeing enables you to pass the output of one command to another command.
+Linux pipes enables you to pass the output of one command to another command.

 Pipe command | Function
 --- | ---